-Begins a new removal period in the case of such an extended removal on the date: (1) the alien makes all reasonable efforts to comply with the removal order or to cooperate fully with DHS efforts to establish the alien's identity and carry out the removal order, (2) the stay of removal is no longer in effect, or (3) the alien is returned to DHS custody.
+In the case of such an extended removal, a new removal period shall begin on the date: (1) the alien makes all reasonable efforts to comply with the removal order or to cooperate fully with DHS efforts to establish the alien's identity and carry out the removal order, (2) the stay of removal is no longer in effect, or (3) the alien is returned to DHS custody.

-Requires mandatory detention for an alien who is inadmissible or deportable under specified criminal or terrorist grounds.
+The bill requires mandatory detention for an alien who is inadmissible or deportable under specified criminal or terrorist grounds.

-Directs the Secretary to establish a detention review process for cooperative aliens.
+DHS shall establish a detention review process for cooperative aliens.

-Authorizes DHS to detain indefinitely, subject to six-month review, an alien under a removal order who cannot be removed if:
+DHS may detain indefinitely, subject to six-month review, an alien under a removal order who cannot be removed if:

-- the alien will be removed in the reasonably foreseeable future; - the alien would have been removed but for his or her refusal to cooperate with DHS identification and removal efforts; - the alien has a highly contagious disease that poses a public safety threat; - release would have serious adverse foreign policy consequences or would threaten national security; or - release would threaten the safety of the community or any person and the alien has been convicted of either one or more aggravated felonies or crimes of violence and, because of a mental or personality condition, is likely to engage in future acts of violence.
+the alien will be removed in the reasonably foreseeable future;

+- the alien would have been removed but for his or her refusal to cooperate with DHS identification and removal efforts; - the alien has a highly contagious disease that poses a public safety threat; - release would have serious adverse foreign policy consequences or would threaten national security; or - release would threaten the safety of the community or any person and the alien has been convicted of either one or more aggravated felonies or crimes of violence and, because of a mental or personality condition, is likely to engage in future acts of violence.